DBVibes/The-Hideouts-Launcher/README.md

 # The-Hideouts-Launcher
 This is a launcher for my mc server
+The core of this mod is the Proximity Voice chat, and the nestolgia.
+From Modern to past to mystical to fantasy to blowing shit up this is my modded survival MC server/Launcher start with a heavy set of items because the creatures are lurking, from aliens to ghostly creepers to the witherstorm from story mode, this mod has it all over 500+ mods carefully optimised and Improved fight your way through the world make friends, build teams, conquer land and build your dream with over 2 million new recipes and over 200 dimensions or even create your own dimension!

 If you are new and found this by some off chance join the server! https://discord.gg/dNJBf5V2fY
 <img width="748" height="450" alt="Relleasee" src="https://github.com/user-attachments/assets/adf2dcf8-9d0a-4c82-9ae4-a59f5e12a16e" />
 <img width="1918" height="1046" alt="releaseure" src="https://github.com/user-attachments/assets/8b8e74c8-8dd7-47fe-8ffa-75391e1621a9" />